carlosael/movies-data/README.md

-# Streaming App Project
+# Movies Data Project

-- Streaming App created using HTML, CSS and DOM.
+- Website with movies data created using HTML, CSS and DOM.

 ## 📋 Requirements